6. Contamination control

 - Avoidance of strongly scented products.

-- The labelling of chemicals containers.
+- The labelling and/or identification of containers of chemicals at all times.

 - A designated storage area with restricted access to authorised personnel.